michaelruocco/naughts-and-crosses-api/README.md

 ./gradlew bootRun --args='--server.port=3002'
 ```

+### Creating a game

-And then to generate a game you can run:
+Once the API is running locally, to generate a game you can run:

 ```bash
 curl -X POST http://localhost:8080/v1/games